erikyo/tauri-app-starter/README.md

 The backend Rest Api is powered by Fastify and the frontend is an app built with Tauri.

-We are going to use:
+With the docker compose setup you can run the following:

-- mysql database to store the data (docker).
+- A mysql database to store the data (port 3306).
-- Supertokens as Auth provider
+- Supertokens as Auth provider (port 3567)
-- Tauri and Vite to build the frontend app
+- Tauri and Vite to build the frontend app (port 3000)
-- Fastify to build the rest api
+- Fastify to build the rest api (port 3001)

+## Dependencies
 - Typescript to build the codebase
 - Docker to run the backend server and serve the api